marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/my-programming-timeline.md

 * School project, built a compiler Learning parsing and advanced problem-solving.
 The language was based on C and C# so I called it "C micro".
 The compiler was built in C#.
 Documented as well.

+**2010**

+* Got my first real smartphone - Samsung Omnia 7 with Windows Phone.

+* Started looking into the Cloud with Microsoft Azure (then "Windows Azure") which was released that year.
+Uploaded my own websites.

 **2011** - Built a Visual Basic.NET compiler in C#.
 Its architecture and design was based on the Mono VB.NET compiler.
 Also learned some from the IronPython compiler.
 Even added improvements to error handling. ([Source code](https://github.com/marinasundstrom/vb-lite-compiler))

-**2012** - Was an intern in a student project where my role was building mobile apps for a concept product.
+**2012** - Was an intern in a student project where my role was building mobile apps for a concept product - system for charging electric vehicles.
 Initially built an app for Windows Phone in C#/.NET.
 Then also cross-platform apps for Android and iOS with Cordova using HTML/JavaScript.

+**2013**

+* Got my second Windows Phone - a Nokia Lumia 720 with Windows Phone 8.1.

-**2013** - Had a couple of pet projects building unpublished apps for the Windows 8 platform.
+*  Had a couple of pet projects building unpublished apps for the Windows 8 platform.
 Built app that showed scraped articles from local news site.
 Also built a tour guide app for Windows Phone that used geo-fencing and had a service hosted in Azure.

 **2014** - Started working for a company where I built a messenger-like desktop app for emergency response (police, ambulance, firefighters).
 It interfaced with custom hardware.
 The technology used was C#/.NET and WPF with the MVVM pattern.
 Then I built another tool for programming the hardware. ([Read more](/articles/building-software-for-emergency-response))

 **2015 - 2016**
 * Worked as a System developer in a team developing internal system integrations for handling incidents and managing customers for broadband & fiber provisioning.
 The company acted as an Internet Service Provider (ISP).
 Projects built for Web with PHP, NodeJS, and C#.

+* Got introduced to Raspberry Pi 2 B (2005) and started exploring Linux.
+Built apps with NodeJS.
+Used RPi for home automation.

 * Built a website for tracking thunder and lightning with some friends.
 It included a custom-made map displaying live data from Blitzortung.
 It was built for Web with NodeJS for backend.
 Also built SMS service C#/.NET running on Raspberry Pi with a GSM modem.

+* Built my own clone of [KnockoutJS](https://knockoutjs.com/) in TypeScript.

+* Attempted at building my own Object-Relational Mapper (ORM) for NodeJS.

+* Got my last Windows Phone: a Microsoft Lumia 640 XL (2015) with Windows 10 Mobile.

+* Switched to iPhone: iPhone 6S (2015)

 **2016**